LairdBishop/Prestaged_and_LTOEM/README.md

-# How to Prestaged Media or LTOEM in the DellEMC factory
+# How to use Prestaged Media or LTOEM in the DellEMC factory

 This document describes how to prepare Microsoft's native solutions for a non-boot in factory project.